uber/react-vis/docs/interaction.md

 ```

 #### onNearestXY
 Type: `function`
 Default: none
 This handler is nearly identical to `onNearestX`.
-The difference is that it will return datapoint corresponding to the mark closest to the cursor, not just the one with the closest x coordinate.
+The difference is that it will return datapoint corresponding to the mark closest to the cursor or touch point, not just the one with the closest x coordinate.

 onNearestXY will supersede onNearestX, so if both exist for the same series, only onNearestXY will be fired.

-This handler fires when the user moves their mouse somewhere on the plot.
-The handler fires a function that takes two argument: the datapoint which is closest to the cursor, and a second object containing: the `innerX` and `innerY` value (x, y coordinates of the cursor relative to the top left of the plot), `index` (position of this datapoint in the dataset, where 0 is the first datapoint, 1 is the second, etc) plus the actual event as `event`.
+This handler fires when the user moves their mouse or touch point somewhere on the plot.
+The handler fires a function that takes two argument: the datapoint which is closest to the cursor or touch point, and a second object containing: the `innerX` and `innerY` value (x, y coordinates of the cursor or touch point relative to the top left of the plot), `index` (position of this datapoint in the dataset, where 0 is the first datapoint, 1 is the second, etc) plus the actual event as `event`.

 onNearestXY is at the series level, not at the plot level.
-If you attach onNearestX to several series, each time the user moves their mouse, each onNearestX handler will be triggered once with the closest mark of each series.
+If you attach onNearestX to several series, each time the user moves their mouse or touch point, each onNearestX handler will be triggered once with the closest mark of each series.

 ```jsx
 <LineSeries